The Ayurvedic Perspective of Digestive Health: Good Gut Health Is Critical

 Listen to the full episode on the Her Well Being Podcast.

-Ayurveda Says Good Digestion is Most Important For Optimal Wellness
+Ayurveda Says Good Digestion is Most Important for Optimal Wellness

 Ayurveda agrees that the healthy food choices that we make every day are important to good digestion and a healthy gut microbiome.
 However, it believes that how we digest those foods is also critical.
 If we don’t, those nutrients are lost to us as is the energy they would provide.
 To make the most of food’s nutrients and their energy potential, strong digestion is required.